 Chickens produce a surprising amount of moisture and ammonia, which can build up inside a poorly ventilated coop.
 This can lead to respiratory problems for your flock and frostbite in the winter.
 Good ventilation is non-negotiable, but it’s important not to confuse it with a draft.
 You want steady airflow high up in the coop—think roof vents or small, high windows—to let stale, moist air escape without creating a cold breeze directly on your roosting hens.
 A well-ventilated coop stays fresher, drier, and healthier year-round.
 When looking at metal coops, check for built-in vents that can be adjusted or covered depending on the season.

-Secure Locks and Easy Access
+Find a Coop with Secure Locks and Easy Access

 A metal coop’s strength is a great starting point for predator protection, but the doors and access points are often the weakest links.
 Look for coops with sturdy, reinforced doors and secure locking mechanisms that a clever raccoon can’t figure out.
 At the same time, you need to be able to get in and out easily.
 Easy access is crucial for daily chores like cleaning, refilling food and water, and checking on your hens.
 Many keepers find that walk-in chicken coops are a game-changer, saving them from having to crouch or crawl inside.
 A coop should be a fortress against predators but welcoming to you.